-Clinic evaluations are very comprehensive.
+Clinic evaluations are very comprehensive and individualized to meet the unique needs of clients and their families.
 Information gathered during the evaluation process is used for diagnostic purposes and to differentiate between disorders or diagnoses that can often present in very similar ways.
 However, we also use these data to identify your child’s unique strengths and weaknesses so that we can develop individualized recommendations and strategies to be used at home, in school, or with other professionals and service providers.
-Thus, we at the Psychoeducational Clinic believe that the evaluation process begins with a thorough assessment of the ‘problem’ and ends with a comprehensive and individualized treatment plan that meets your child’s unique needs.
+Thus, we at the Psychoeducational Clinic believe that the evaluation process begins with a thorough understanding/assessment of the ‘problem’ and ends with a comprehensive and individualized treatment plan that meets your child’s unique needs.

 Evaluations are conducted in the areas of:

 - Processing weaknesses related to areas of concern (i.e., reading, writing, math related processes)

 A: Evaluations are tailored to answer the questions parents, teachers, and/or students bring to us.
 Thus, the test battery is likely to be somewhat different for each student tested.
 Common issues include possible learning disorders in the areas of reading, writing, and/or math; possible attention deficits; giftedness; and other learning issues related to performance and/or behavior in an academic setting.
 Emotional, behavioral, and social concerns are also frequently screened/assessed during these evaluations.